 Wednesday, April 24, 2019

 Who was Thomas Roxburgh and where was his farm?
-His farm, Cheriton Park, was on the corner of Fallon Road and Simpson Road at Vervale, even though it is also listed in the papers as being at Iona, Garfield or Catani.
-The farm was locally known as Roxburgh Park and was 350 acres.
+His farm, Cheriton Park, was on the corner of Fallon Road and Simpson Road at Vervale, even though it is also listed in the newspapers (such as in the article above) as being at Iona, Garfield or Catani.
+The farm was locally known as Roxburgh Park and was 352 acres.
+The Roxburgh's had begun their purchase of land on the Koo Wee Rup Swamp in 1902-1903.

 Thomas Roxburgh (1851 - 1931)